-Let’s get one thing clear – the name of this holiday has less to do with the Navajo tribe itself and more to do with the broader term that encompasses the “Navajo Code” used to help fool the fascist Nazis and imperialist Japanese during WWII.
+Let’s get one thing clear – the name of the Navajo Code Talkers Day holiday has less to do with the Navajo tribe itself and more to do with the broader term that encompasses the “Navajo Code” used to help fool the fascist Nazis and imperialist Japanese during WWII.

 The traditional role of an Indigenous “warrior” involved more than just fighting enemies.
 Warriors were men in communities who cared for people and helped during times of difficulties and were committed to ensuring their tribes survived.
 Because warriors were regarded with so much respect, boys trained from an early age to develop the appropriate mental, emotional, and physical strength required of warriors.
 Many tribes had several specific warrior subgroups within their communities, which had their own ceremonies and ways of life.
 The warrior tradition was integral to Indigenous life, and it was this call that encouraged many Indigenous people to serve in the military.
 In addition to wanting to defend the United States, the military offered economic security and a way off the reservation, an opportunity for education, training, and travel.

 More than 12,000 Indigenous American Indians served in WWI, about 25 percent of the male population at the time.
 During WWII, an estimated 44,000 men and women served.